The best multi-day hikes in NSW

 Tomaree Coastal Walk

-In a nutshell: Discover the untouched forests and pristine beaches of Tomaree National Park, learning about the history of the First Nations Worimi people and wildlife spotting en route.
+• In a nutshell: Discover the untouched forests and pristine beaches of Tomaree National Park, learning about the history of the First Nations Worimi people and spotting wildlife along the way.

 • Distance: 27km